 Gentoo (left) and Chinstrap (right) Penguins - two of the species which are seen on trips to Antarctica and the South Shetland Islands

-West Pacific Odyssey April-May 2019
+West Pacific Odyssey March-April 2019

 This trip run by Heritage Expeditions makes a welcome return after several years and we will sail from New Zealand to Japan making stops on Norfolk Island and New Caledonia before continuing through the Solomon Islands, Micronesia (Chuuk), Bonin and Izu Islands before disembarking in Yokohama.
 Not only is the trip fantastic for island endemics but we also see a superb range of seabirds.

 Starting in the waters of the Hauraki Gulf we will look for New Zealand Storm-petrel, Black Petrel and Grey Ternlet before passing through the tropics where Heinroth's Shearwater and Beck's Petrels are amongst are targets, before finishing in the cooler waters south of Japan for Matsudaira's Storm-petrel, Short-tailed Albatross, Japanese Murrelet and Bonin Petrel.
 We will also look for 'New Caledonian Storm-petrel', the Band-rumped Storm-petrels we have seen in recent years off Northern New Caledonia (even though this species has previously not been recorded from the SW Pacific) and hope to find Bryan's Shearwater off the Bonin Islands.